-If your organization has decided to host a crowdfunding or peer-to-peer fundraising event, the percentage of your participants that fundraise (and fundraise well) will likely be a key metric of your success.
-And it’s not as easy as you might think to motivate participants, even those that are excited about your cause, to raise money for you.
-We often see events where participation rate, as defined by the number of participants that have raised at least one donation for the organization, is less than 20%.
+If your organization has decided to host a crowdfunding or peer-to-peer event, the percentage of your participants that fundraise (and fundraise well) will likely be a key metric of your success.
+And it’s not as easy as you might think to motivate participants, even those excited about your cause, to raise money.
+We often see events where the fundraising participation rate (the number of participants that have raised at least one donation) is less than 20%.

 Are You Sending the Right Message to Your Participants?

-Your job as an event coordinator is to announce loudly on your organization and fundraising websites as well as Social Media and all communications, that this fundraising effort will be successful only when participants go out and raise money for your cause.
-Registration fees cover your expenses, but do not raise the much needed funds to make your event the big success you are working for.
+Your job as an event coordinator is to announce loudly on your organization and fundraising websites and on Social Media and all communications that this fundraising effort will be successful only when participants raise money for your cause.
+Registration fees cover basic expenses but do not raise the much-needed funds to make your event the success you are working for.

-Tracking Your Participation Rate with Our Peer-to-Peer Software
+Track Your Participation Rate

 Kids love prizes of all kinds and will work hard to earn even very small prizes.
-We recommend that School Fun Run and read-a-thon prizes are structured in this way to encourage everyone to participant and not leave anyone behind:
+We recommend that school fundraisers (like Fun Runs and read-a-thons) are structured to encourage everyone to participate and not leave anyone behind:

 - Top Student Fundraisers – The top three school fundraisers receive large prizes, like $50 and $100 gift cards or electronics.